Evonnia

 2016—2025

-Graduate Student Representative | Chancellor’s Ad Hoc Joint Committee on Protests, Public Spaces, Free Speech, and the Press | University of Missouri-Columbia - Recipient of MU Faculty Council’s Shared Governance Award
+Graduate Student Representative | Chancellor’s Ad Hoc Joint Committee on Protests, Public Spaces, Free Speech, and the Press | University of Missouri-Columbia; Recipient of MU Faculty Council’s Shared Governance Award

 2016 - 2017